xmollv/HackingWithSwift/README.md

-# Hacking with Swift - Level 1
+# Hacking with Swift

 This are all the projects for the Hacking with Swift course.
-It is an iOS development course using only Swift 1.2 on Xcode 6.4
+The first 30 projects were developed using Swift 1.2 & Xcode 6.4 and aren't up to date.

 The information about the course can be found here: https://www.hackingwithswift.com